 Since 2022 Nippon Gases Belgium has 3 ambassadors that coordinate the different actions: Tracy Sarkodie, Filip Van Baelen and Pina De Beck.
-They also had the honor to hand over the cheque of €8,056 during the final week
+They also had the honor to hand over the cheque of €8,056 during the final week of the action.

 Preparations for the edition of 2023 have already started.
-The ambassadors are bursting with ideas to set up actions linked to the new theme 'Be able to be who you are'.
-Perfect theme to involve network of Equals.
+The ambassadors are bursting with ideas to set up actions linked to the new theme 'Be able to